andrei-punko/cv/Newcomer introduction/Andrei Punko - Newcomer introduction.md

   - Bell Integrator

   and used Java stack mostly on different projects related to next domains:
   - FinTech
   - Entertainment
   - Blockchain
   - Documentation
   - Travelling

 My hobbies in early years were reading, electronic device construction, programming and wood carving, but during last years I mostly prefer reading, programming, swimming.

-What about books:
+What about books - I prefer:
-- I prefer technical literature (related to my specialization) and
+- technical literature (related to my specialization) and
-- Philosophical books (written by Eastern Orthodox fathers).
+- philosophical books (written by Eastern Orthodox fathers)

 To organize consumed knowledge, I keep track of [book list](https://github.com/andrei-punko/book-reading-tracker) I have read

 What about programming:
 - used Basic in childhood / early years (before 1998),